geanders/columbia_env_health/README.md

-These are handouts for the workshop on "Data Visualization in R" for the 2019 Navy and Marine Corps Public Health Conference in Hampton, VA.
+These are handouts for the workshop on "R for Environmental Health Research" for in April 2019 for members of the Environmental Health Department at Columbia Mailman School of Public Health.